Anomalous dimensions at small spins: -symmetric model

 \section{$O(N)$-symmetric $\varphi^4$ model}

 The $O(N)$-symmetric $\varphi^4$ model played an important role in the development of the theory of critical phenomena and provides a basic example of a nontrivial CFT.
 It represents a natural testing ground for new approaches and methods, see e.g.~\cite{Vasiliev:1982dc,Rattazzi:2008pe,Alday:2015eya,Panzer:2016snt,Badel:2019oxl}.
+See also Ref.~\cite{Henriksson:2022rnm} for the recent review.
 The model describes dynamics of an $N$ component scalar field $\varphi^a$, $a=1,\ldots,N$, with an $O(N)$ invariant quartic interaction,

-Here $Z_{1,2}$ are the renormalization constants in the $\overline{\text{MS}}$ scheme and $\mu$ is the renormalization scale.
+Here $Z_{1,3}$ are the renormalization constants in the $\overline{\text{MS}}$ scheme and $\mu$ is the renormalization scale.
 The renormalization group (RG) functions in this model are known with high-precision, see~\cite{Kazakov:1979ik, ZinnJustin:1989mi,Vasilev:2004yr, Kompaniets:2017yct,Schnetz:2022nsc} for recent developments.
 In particular the beta function and the field anomalous dimension, which we will need later, take the form

 where $u=g/(4\pi)^2$.

 We are interested in the anomalous dimensions of twist-two operators